 There are about a hundred peaks in Pakistan that are higher than 7,000 metres.
 Pakistan is home to five of the world’s fourteen tallest peaks (8,600 metres to 28,000 feet).
 They are a well-known tourist attraction.

-There are many great business opportunities within or near these mountain ranges , so also checkout business ideas in Pakistan and get some best ideas to start your business within these areas.
+Also checkout business ideas in Pakistan and get some best ideas to start your business around these areas.

 The earth hides a plethora of wonderful spots that have either been discovered or are yet to be discovered.
 There are gigantic tectonic plates that have been steadily shifting for more than 3 billion years, according to the Plate Tectonic hypothesis.
 Furthermore, these movements have resulted in the formation of massive mountain ranges.
 That is why we shall discuss Pakistan’s mountain ranges, which contribute to the country’s attractiveness.
 Places to visit if you want to learn about uncommon creatures.
 Snow Leopards, Ibex, Markhor, Mountain Goat, Tibetan Blue Bear, Tibetan Wolf, Himalayan Tahr, Argali, Marco Polo sheep, Pallas’ Cat, and other animals are examples.
 If you’re a first-time traveller, here’s a comprehensive list of places to see.
 Some of Pakistan’s tallest peaks are on the verge of collapsing.
 You can also visit the beautiful motorways in Pakistan.

-Here is the List of Top 9 Mountain Ranges of Pakistan:
+Here is the List of Top 15 Mountain Ranges in Pakistan:

 |Name of Range||Length||Elevation||Highest Peaks||Location|